exercism/docs/building/tracks/practice-exercises/README.md

 Note, append files should start with an H1 header.
 This header does not get displayed, but should still be present.
-The H1 header should be followed by an H2 header, which helps to separate the generic content from the track specific content.
+The H1 header is often followed by an H2 header, which helps to separate the generic content from the track specific content.

 ### File: `.docs/instructions.md`